CodingPengwing/PolymorphicStructures/structure_types/README.md

     - Update (if Structure needs to be updated)
 - An interface that allows a Structure to "know" which kind of structure it contains.

 _Future ideas_:
 The Structure definition and interface can actually be removed altogether and data structures can just use the Node interface as Datas do.
 Then there would be no need to put a Structure inside a StructureData, before putting it into a Node (as of current implementation).
 However, the current implementation creates a distiction between Data's and data structures.
-This is not a necessity for the program to work, it is just what I've chosen to do.
+This is not a necessity for the program to work, it is just what I've chosen to do in the past.
+There will be an update where this layer of indirection is removed, as I have now determined it to be more confusing than helpful.